mprobson/220csc-a3/README.md

 After the assignment due date, you will be randomly assigned to review another student's code (and conversely someone will review yours).
+This will be in the form of a
-Pull request.
+pull request.
+You will
-Look at code readability, results, etc.
+look at code readability, results, etc.
-Constructive criticism.
+This feedback should be in the form of constructive criticism.

 ## Updating the Assignment